sharkrf/osp-http-api/README.md

 # openSPOT HTTP API

+Note that this repository is always updated according to the beta openSPOT firmware releases.

 The HTTP API uses JSON queries and replies.

 All queries except gettok.cgi must include a valid token and digest.
 To acquire these, your application must complete the login process.
 These two keys are not represented in the JSON structure descriptions below.
 Token/digest pairs stay valid for 3600 seconds after the last valid query.